jrich71/ai-case-study/README.md

 ## Citations

+Andrikopoulou, A., Rowley, J., & Walton, G. (2022).
+Research Data Management (RDM) and the Evolving Identity of Academic Libraries and Librarians: A Literature Review.
+New Review of Academic Librarianship, 28(4), 349–365. https://doi.org/10.1080/13614533.2021.1964549

 Bobrov, E., Riedel, N., & Kip, M. (2024).
 Operationalizing open and restricted-access data—Formulating verifiable criteria for the openness of data sets mentioned in biomedical research articles.
 Quantitative Science Studies, 5(2), 383–407. https://doi.org/10.1162/qss_a_00301

+Butler, L.-A., Matthias, L., Simard, M.-A., Mongeon, P., & Haustein, S. (2023).
+The oligopoly’s shift to open access: How the big five academic publishers profit from article processing charges.
+Quantitative Science Studies, 1–22. https://doi.org/10.1162/qss_a_00272

 Colavizza, G., Cadwallader, L., LaFlamme, M., Dozot, G., Lecorney, S., Rappo, D., & Hrynaszkiewicz, I. (2024).
 An analysis of the effects of sharing research data, code, and preprints on citations.
 PLoS ONE, 19(10 October). https://doi.org/10.1371/journal.pone.0311493